Google Chromebooks setup guide

 You should ensure that enrolled devices have appropriate security settings in place to keep users safe online.
-A web-filtering solution called Cisco Umbrella is included free of charge until 30 September 2021, if you wish to use it.
-Instructions on how to install Cisco Umbrella are included in our guidance on how to enrol your Chromebooks.
+Content filtering software Cisco Umbrella is included with Chromebooks until 30 September 2021 which can be activated when you enrol your devices.

 Chromebooks come with Chrome OS.
 This manages:

 Chromebooks have the H1 Secure Microcontroller, which is Google’s version of TPM (Microsoft’s encrypted processor).
 This allows patching and OS updates to be installed more quickly, so it’s easier to keep devices up to date.

 - Google Sheets

 - Google Slides

 User guidance for young people and their carers

 Our guidance on how to get started with your Google Chromebook can be shared with young people and their parents, guardians and carers.